Categories

 Courts can also be inconsistent in determining whether an employee’s objections are unprotected “debates about equal employment issues” rather than protected complaints of discrimination.
 Morris v.
 McCarthy, 825 F.3d 658, 673 (DC Cir.
 2016).
 To provide one example of courts trying to draw these lines, an employer could fire a Native American woman for the “positions on a race related controversy” she offered in presentations about “stereotypes, bias, and racism related to Native Americans[.]”
 Tallbear v.
 Perry, 318 F. Supp.
 3d 255, 262-63 (D.DC 2018).
 The court reasoned that this advocacy was not protected because she did not oppose a discrete employment practice which caused discriminatory hiring or promotions.

 Within this framework, an employee might not qualify for protection if she states, as a general matter, that her employer should have an affirmative action program.
 It might be enough, however, if she states that her employer discriminates in hiring through its affirmative action program.
 Compare Johnson v.
 Univ. of Cincinnati, 215 F.3d 561, 579 (6th Cir.
 2000) (holding that university official who opposed discriminatory hiring as part of affirmative action program engaged in protected activity) with Manoharan v.
 Columbia Univ.
-Coll. of Physicians & Surgeons, 842 F.2d 590, 594 (2d Cir.
+Coll. of Physicians and Surgeons, 842 F.2d 590, 594 (2d Cir.
 1988) (holding that complaint of university “not pursuing affirmative action goals in [a] selection process” was not protected activity).

 Drawing general principles from these cases is difficult.
 At the very least, these cases show that employees should not assume that courts will understand why an employer’s practice might affect “terms, conditions, or privileges of employment.”
 42 U.S.C. § 2000e-2(a)(1).
 Therefore, whenever employees advocate for diversity, equity, and inclusion, they should continue to be specific about what practices they are challenging and articulate how it affects them in the workplace.
 Unless and until employers stop retaliating or courts start to realize a less restrictive vision of Title VII, it falls to courageous employees and creative lawyers to connect the dots between objectionable employer behavior and the law.